 Transfer to the airport for our flight to Jabalpur.
 Upon arrival, set out on a scenic drive, passing landscapes of forest, hills, and picturesque villages where you can witness women conducting their daily business clad in brightly colored saris.
 Arrive this afternoon at the remote and seldom-visited Bandhavgarh National Park.
 Formerly a maharajah’s private hunting preserve, the area was designated a national park in 1968 and is now famous for its healthy and stable tiger population.
 Enjoy lunch and an afternoon safari before dinner and overnight at Bandhavgarh Jungle Lodge, your base for four nights.
 After lunch, the rest of the afternoon is at leisure to enjoy your cottage and the lovely surroundings.

 Three full days are devoted to exploring this scenically diverse park set among the Vindhya hills of Madhya Pradesh.
 Travel in 4x4 vehicles over forested ridges, through thick bamboo and undergrowth, or across shallow rivers.
 In the lowlands of the park, the grassland and bamboo groves provide habitat not just for tigers, but also leopards, Indian bison, wild boars, and a wealth of deer species—the main prey of the tiger.
 These include muntjac, or barking deer; sambar, India’s largest deer; and chital, or axis deer, the tiger’s favorite prey.
 In the trees overhead watch for rhesus macaques and hanuman langurs.
 Birding in the area is phenomenal.
 In the lodge’s gardens, the flowers and fruit trees attract such species as green bee-eaters, white-bellied drongos, blossom-headed parakeets, impressive Malabar hornbills, and paradise flycatchers.
 There will also be an opportunity to visit a small village to witness daily life in rural India.

 Depart early this morning to Jabalpur and board your flight to Mumbai.
 Join the main group for an afternoon city tour.
-Dinner and overnight at the Taj Mahal Palace Hotel.
+Embark the Island Sky this evening.

 - Price: $6,460 single occupancy, $4,480 double occupancy